hywel/hywel.github.io/tools/index.md

 # Some useful tools for computer aided phonetics

-There are many researchers within the phonetic sciences that have compiled comprehensive and very useful lists of tools that they use for phonetics.[^1] This small list doesn't seek to replace these, but I will hopefully add to this and provide some links to tutorial information in the future.
+There are many researchers within the phonetic sciences that have compiled comprehensive and very useful lists of tools that they use for phonetics.[^1] This small list doesn't seek to replace these, but I will hopefully add to the knowledge base and give a few links to future tutorials relevent to the phonetician and data scientist.

 [^1]: One of my personal favorites is a post by Will Syler (http://linguisticmystic.com/2015/03/10/a-phoneticians-software-toolkit/)